 The 5a-reductase enzyme is responsible for converting testosterone to DHT which is needed for developing certain male sex characteristics.

-Overproduction of the DHT hormone will inevitably affect your hair growth
+Overproduction of the DHT hormone will inevitably affect your hair growth cycle.

 With scalp hair growth, DHT will interfere in the stages of hair growth by miniaturizing your hair follicles.
 This means that it will eventually help hair follicles shrink, making it difficult for them to produce new hair.